letoram/arcan/HACKING.md

 important to get valuable information.
 In this section a few such sources and tactics are listed.

+## Watchdog

+When running a low level platform where arcan acts as the display server, there is a watchdog active that will first SIGINT (causing the Lua VM to reset) and if watchdog still isn't set, SIGKILL.
+When attaching a debugger, disable the watchdog with:

+    set arcan_watchdog_ping=0

+which is allocated in arcan\_conductor\_enable\_watchdog().

 ## Engine invocation

 The -q and -g arguments are useful tools for improving debugging.
 The -q